 These two comprise what is known as the “metadata handshake” -- that is, the initiating router sends packets with metadata to the recipient router until it receives a reverse packet with metadata from that recipient.
 Likewise, the recipient continues to send metadata to the initiating router until it receives a packet without metadata.
 This is how two routers acknowledge receipt of metadata from their counterparts: the absence of metadata in a packet indicates that it has received metadata from its counterpart.

-- Fragmented packets are being sent from a 128T router to another 128T router
+- Fragmented packets are being sent from an SSR to another SSR.

 Metadata is always inserted directly after the L4 header of a packet.